-This website presents easy interactive spelling practice for kids in early elementary years (grades 1, 2, 3 and 4).
+This website offers easy interactive spelling practice for kids in early elementary years (grades 1, 2, 3 and 4).
 Just type, listen and learn English - learning spelling can be as simple as that!

 In this page you set up which words to test students on.
-The next page - after you hit the “Start” button - lets the students tackle the spelling test and check their performance.
+The next page - after you hit the “Online Spelling Test” button - lets the students tackle the spelling test and check their performance.

 You can also use this website to learn how to pronounce words.
 Each word is pronounced slowly and clearly, stressing and emphasizing each syllable and consonant.
 This makes it great for ESL students and special education students as well, helping to discover new words and their pronunciation.